 The Belfry of Ghent

-After several wooden spiers, the belfry got a neo-Gothic cast-iron spire in 1851.
+The belfry got a neo-Gothic cast-iron spire in 1851.
 Half a century later, the state of the peak however had become too bad and with the World Exhibition of 1913 in anticipation, a competition was launched to build a new peak.
 A proposal by Valentin Vaerwyck based on the medieval spire won and was approved.
 But because the work had to be done quickly, it turned out that the spire had too many flaws, including the connection between the brick body and the new stone belfry.
 Therefore restoration works were carried out in 1967 and later in 1980.

 Since 1936 the belfry is a listed monument in Belgium.
 The Belfry of Ghent together with the Cloth Hall belongs since 1999 to the UNESCO World Heritage.
 The belfry is daily open to the public from 10am to 18pm.